eiofmv/bioinformatics_algorithms/README.md

 1. To come up with a sequence and a matrix, align the sequence.
 Change one number in the matrix so that the alignment changes.

-## Smith–Waterman algorithm (local alignment)
+## Smith–Waterman algorithm
 **Task:**
 Find the optimal alignment of all possible subwords of two sequences, that is, local alignment.
 The output should be clear where local alignment begins and ends.

 **Tests:**

-<li>To come up with two sequences for which local and global alignment with the same penalties give different results (in the local alignment section).</li>
+1. To come up with two sequences for which local and global alignment with the same penalties give different results (in the local alignment section).

 ## Affinity gaps